-You will note that the Water and Action section has two parts: Regional Reports and Action Ideas.
-In the Regional Reports section, current news stories and organization reports are given from six regions of the world: Africa, Asia Pacific, Europe, North America, South America, and South Asia.
+You will note that the Action section in each chapter has two parts: Regional Reports and Action Ideas.
+In the Regional Reports section, current news stories and organization reports are given from six regions of the world: Africa, Asia Pacific, Europe, Latin America, North America, and South Asia.
 These are important to broaden your awareness of environmental problems confronting people around the world and make connections to problems in your own community.
 This awareness will sharpen your ability to see problems and imagine actions you can take.

 Healing Earth uses several icons to direct your attention to important supplemental readings and videos, text, additional resources, and connections with other sections of the text.
 Become familiar with the appearance of the following icons so that you can recognize them throughout the text.